mahulchak/quickmerge/README.md

 5. KNOWN ISSUES:

  * All sequence names (that is, fasta headers) in each of the two input assemblies must be unique, i.e., each assembly must have all unique names, and the two assemblies must not share any names.
-We are working on modifying the quickmerge wrapper to automatically fix this in the future.
+The quickmerge python wrapper now automatically fix this.

 6. UPDATES